catalinred/catalinred.github.com/_posts/2014-03-01-moving-from-wordpress-to-jekyll.markdown

 For SEO purposes, it's recommended to have custom descriptions for each of your pages, that's why I used the Yoast plugin on WordPress.
 When migrating, unfortunatelly you kinda lose every custom meta description field you filled in.
 Unless you want the lazy approach - setting a single description for all your pages within `_config.yml` - you may need a coffee and some extra patience to fill meta descriptions for *each* of your markdown pages.

 ### Post excerpt
 One of the things I cared about was to keep the existing content excerpt format for the index page posts.
-Thanks to the exitwp export tool, all my resulted Markdown posts kept the `<!-- more -->` code.
+Thanks to the exitwp export tool, all my resulted Markdown posts kept the `<!-- more -->` piece of code.
 Having this breakpoint code already, I just needed to specify it as the `excerpt` in the `_config.yml`.

 {% highlight html %}
 excerpt_separator: <!-- more -->
 {% endhighlight %}

 ### Code syntax highlighting
 I switched from Google's JavaScript Code Prettify to [Pygments](http://pygments.org/), a Python syntax highlighter.
-All the code syntax highlighting is now made upon the build of HTML files.
-Simply place the code to wish to highlight in liquid highlight tags.
+All the code syntax highlighting is now made upon the build of the static HTML files.
+Simply place the code you wish to highlight in Liquid highlight tags.

 {% highlight js %}
 {% raw %}